nanoframework/System.Device.Wifi/README.md

 const string Password = "YourWifiPassword";
 // Give 60 seconds to the wifi join to happen CancellationTokenSource cs = new(60000);
-var success = WiFiNetworkHelper.ConnectDhcp(Ssid, Password, setDateTime: true, token: cs.Token);
+var success = WiFiNetworkHelper.ConnectDhcp(Ssid, Password, requiresDateTime: true, token: cs.Token);
 if (!success)
 {
     // Something went wrong, you can get details with the ConnectionError property: